Spacelift Intent»

 - State & audit built-in: Centralize state management and view the complete operation history without manual backend configuration.

-- Separate policy writing & resource changes: With Spaces and our access control features, you can assign precise roles and permissions so authors and operators stay clearly separated.
+- Separate policy writing & resource changes: With spaces and our access control features, you can assign precise roles and permissions so authors and operators stay clearly separated.

 Spacelift Intent connects your AI client to your cloud infrastructure through a secure, policy-governed pipeline: